Mattsouthgate/HelloWorld/README.md

 # HelloWorld
-My first proper attempt at GIT
+My first proper attempt at using Github.